natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

     In [5]: print('{}'.format([10, 1, 1,1]))
     [10, 1, 1, 1]

-You can display the result with columns by formatting strings.
+You can align result in columns by formatting strings.
 In string formatting, you can specify how many characters are selected for the data.
 If number of characters in the data is less than number of characters selected, the missing characters are filled with blanks.